-Product marketing is one of the hardest functions to establish in a growing marketing organization.
-Part of the reason it’s so difficult is because product marketing is a function that serves many masters across sales, product, and marketing, all of whom have a different conception of what “is” is when it comes to product marketing.
+Product marketing is one of the hardest functions to establish in a growing organization.
+Part of the reason it’s so difficult is because product marketing serves many masters across sales, product, and marketing, all of whom have a different conception of what “is” is when it comes to product marketing.
 Sales wants decks and deal support, marketing wants messaging and content, and product wants marketing requirements and product documentation.
-Product marketers, especially in smaller organizations, start to feel like Plastic Man, being stretched in every direction at all times.
+Product marketers, especially in smaller organizations, start to feel like Plastic Man, being stretched in every direction.

-Meeting the diverse product marketing needs of a growing organization requires thinking carefully about how to prioritize and deliver authentic, high-quality content that drives a repeatable, systematic approach to market.
-Sloppy execution will result in sloppy results.
+Meeting the diverse product marketing needs requires thinking carefully about how to prioritize and deliver authentic, high-quality content that drives a repeatable, systematic approach to market.
+Sloppy execution will result in poor results.
 Even worse, when product marketing isn’t revered as the technical discipline that it is, good product marketers leave and move to marketing organizations where they feel supported to do their best work.
-This leaves many companies in the lurch, resulting in a loss of confidence in product marketing as a whole.
+This leaves many companies with inadequate product marketing support and a loss of confidence in product marketing as a whole.

-Unfortunately, product marketing fails are all too common– I’ve seen several companies, some in the post-9-figure revenue range, that have tried and failed multiple times to establish product marketing teams before getting it right.
-A failed product marketing model usually stems from an ad hoc approach wherein a failure to set priorities, expectations, and boundaries results in a PMM function that satisfies no one.
+I’ve observed companies, some in the post-9-figure revenue range, that have tried and failed multiple times to establish product marketing teams before getting it right.
+A failed product marketing function usually stems from an ad hoc approach wherein a failure to set priorities, expectations, and boundaries results in PMM output that satisfies no one.
 Here are a few models that can lead to failure:

 The "Service Desk" Model

 In the service desk model, sales calls on product marketing anytime they have a big deal and need a new “deck” to close the big whale.
 If you’re a sales-led organization, you probably recognize this one.
 Your sales team is heavily reliant on product marketing for targeted air strikes to help close new accounts.
-Now, from a sales point of view, this model might seem efficient.
-But if you’re a small product marketing team trying to serve dozens or hundreds of salespeople, it won’t work.
-The reality is, the sales team should have materials from product marketing that can get every deal to the 80% mark, with the sellers (or their sales engineers) taking the pitch the last mile to meet each deal’s specific needs.
+From a sales point of view, this model might seem efficient.
+But if you’re a small product marketing team trying to serve dozens or hundreds of salespeople, it never works.
+The reality is, the sales team should have enablement materials from product marketing that can get every deal to the 80% mark, with the sellers (or their sales engineers) taking the pitch the last mile to meet each deal’s specific needs.

-If your sales decks and content aren’t at the level where they can be re-purposed for virtually every sales situation, then something is wrong.
-Either your product marketing team hasn’t had the time to do a full articulation of your product messaging (because they are busy building one-off decks) or they don’t know how to do it.
+If your sales decks and content aren’t at the level where they can be re-purposed for most sales situations, then something is wrong.
+Either your product marketing team hasn’t had the time to do a full articulation of your product positioning and messaging (because they are busy building one-off decks) or they don’t know how to do it.
 You have to figure out which it is and fix it, fast.
 The service-desk model leads to messaging sprawl and pipeline chaos.
-I can almost guarantee that if this is your model, you will have an extremely high variance in performance between your best and worst sales reps, and that high-variance is the enemy of profitability and growth.
+If this is your model, you will likely have an extremely high variance in performance between your best and worst sales reps, and that high-variance is the enemy of predictable growth and profitability.

 The "Crash Launch" Model

 This one is lots of fun.
-Every time the CEO or CMO has a crazy idea, product marketing is done with whatever marketing plan they had and it’s time to do a “launch” by Tuesday.
-Real launches… those that have substantive messaging, creative, branding, content, and in-market execution take about 4-6 weeks.
-I don’t care what your launch is for, if you want it to cut through and have impact, your marketing team needs 4-6 weeks.
-The deliver by next Tuesday “crash launch” model is a complete waste of everyone’s time and resources because the launch will be filled with superficial content that customers can detect as such from a mile away.
-If it’s superficial it’s unlikely to have impact, so you just hijacked your whole marketing team from doing good work for nothing.
+Every time the CRO or CMO has a crazy idea, product marketing is done with whatever marketing plan they had and it’s time to do a “launch” by Tuesday.
+Real launches… those that have substantive messaging, creative, branding, content, and in-market execution take time.
+I don’t care what your launch is for, if you want it to cut through and have impact, your marketing team will almost always need 4-6 weeks of lead time to deliver.
+The “crash launch” model is a waste of time and resources because it ultimately relies on superficial content that has no impact on prospects and customers.

 The "Wild-West" Model